oks-erm/quiz-time/README.md

 ### Typography

 [Nothing You Could Do](https://fonts.google.com/specimen/Nothing+You+Could+Do?query=nothing+you) is used for headings.
-It is nonchalant, whilst legible, works well with glowing effect.
+It is nonchalant, whilst legible, and works well with glowing effect.

-[Oxygen](https://fonts.google.com/specimen/Oxygen?query=oxygen) was chosen for body text.
-It is neutral, soft and easy to read even on the smaller screens.
+[Oxygen](https://fonts.google.com/specimen/Oxygen?query=oxygen) was chosen for the body text.
+It is neutral, soft and easy to read even on smaller screens.

-[God's own junkyard](https://allbestfonts.com/gods-own-junkyard-pro/) is used for the Fun Fact page, as this page is a surprise for the first time user it was decided to use slightly different styling for it.
-As the page has a plenty of free space, I found it to be a great opportunity to implement the most stereotypical neon font for aesthetic purpose, as it looks good only in bigger sizes.
+[God's own junkyard](https://allbestfonts.com/gods-own-junkyard-pro/) is used for the Fun Fact page, as this page is a surprise for the first-time user, it was decided to use slightly different styling.
+As the page has plenty of free space, I thought it could be an opportunity to implement the most stereotypical neon font for aesthetic purposes, as it looks good only in bigger sizes.

 ### Images